 To make your horse’s heart rate information helpful, you need to know the rate at rest and again immediately after exercise.
-You should then see how fast the heart rate comes down after exercise, which, just like with people, is a reliable indicator of fitness.
-Additionally, a really healthy horse can perform a higher level of exertion at a lower heart rate than one that is out of shape.
+You should then see how fast the heart rate comes down after a workout, which, just like with people, is a reliable indicator of fitness.
+Additionally, a healthy horse can perform a higher level of exertion at a lower heart rate than one out of shape.

 What about more technological methods?

-There are a number of other more complicated metrics riders and trainers use to evaluate horse fitness and performance, some more reliable than others.
-In horse racing, for example, red blood cell (RBC) measurements are frequently taken after exercise, however this method may miscount the total number of red blood cells that are stored in the spleen and released quickly into the bloodstream at the start of exercise.
+There are several other more complicated metrics riders, and trainers use to evaluate horse fitness and performance, some more reliable than others.
+In horse racing, for example, red blood cell (RBC) measurements are frequently taken after exercise.
+However, this method may miscount the total number of red blood cells stored in the spleen and released quickly into the bloodstream at the start of training.

-Because respiration is used as a means of cooling in the horse, the respiratory rate (the number of breaths taken per minute) may also vary in its reliability as a measure of fitness.
+Because respiration is used to cool in the horse, the respiratory rate (the number of breaths taken per minute) may also vary in its reliability as a measure of fitness.
 On a hot day, a horse may breathe more rapidly to cool itself than on a cool day, so keep that in mind when using this metric.

-How can more complete objective data yield better results in subjective categories?
+How can complete objective data yield better results in subjective categories?

-If you want to go up yet another level in horse fitness and performance monitoring, as well as to collect data that can assist with those tricky subjective criteria that make or break competition, there are new options.
-Wait, you’re probably asking, how can knowing hard numbers affect non-objective assessments, like the quality of movement in a dressage test or how well a horse will extend its reach to close distance in a Thoroughbred race?
+If you want to go up yet another level in horse fitness and performance monitoring and collect data that can assist with those tricky subjective criteria that make or break competition, there are new options.
+Wait, you’re probably asking, how can knowing complex numbers affect non-objective assessments, like the quality of movement in a dressage test or how well a horse will extend its reach to close distance in a Thoroughbred race?

 The answer is that while many elements of a horse race or show may look intuitive and unmeasurable, they can ultimately be drilled down to objective standards.
 Take, for example, an extended trot in a dressage test.
-What may seem like something that’s up to the judge’s personal tastes is actually largely quantifiable.
+What may seem like something that’s up to the judge’s tastes is quantifiable mainly.
 The length of each stride contributes to the judge’s impression of the movement quality overall.
-Likewise, the smoothness of a gait isn’t some magical, ballet-like quality but rather the absence of a lot of distracting up-and-down or excess motion in lieu of pure translational movement.
+Likewise, the smoothness of a gait isn’t some magical, ballet-like quality but rather the absence of a lot of distracting up-and-down or excess motion instead of pure translational movement.
 A seasoned show judge views a dressage test with almost freeze-frame mental images; what you may miss in watching yourself in the mirror or on video gets translated into a total performance score, and objective data are worked subconsciously into a subjective opinion and comments like “more reach.”